 Long Term Leasing Initiative

 The Long Term Leasing Initiative allows owners of vacant properties that are in good condition to lease their properties to local authorities.
-Leasing under this Scheme takes the uncertainty out of being a landlord for terms of 10-20 years.
-It is also financialy viable with guaranteed rental income of 80% of the market rent each month.
-Full details of this scheme are available from the relevant Vacant Homes Officer.
+Leasing under this Scheme takes the uncertainty out of being a landlord for terms of up to 25 years.
+It is also provides a guaranteed rental income of up 80%/85% of the market rent each month (depending on the property type), with no vacancies.
+The Enhanced Long Term Leasing Scheme is also available for owners of 20 or more vacant properties, with rents set at up to 95% of the market rent, in exchange for additional property management services.
+Full details of the schemes are available from the relevant Vacant Homes Officer or the Housing Agency.

 Housing Assistance Payment (HAP)

 Housing Assistance Payment (HAP) is a form of social housing support provided to those who qualify for assistance and have long-term housing need.
 Under the scheme, payments are made on behalf of tenants directly to the landlord subject to maximum rent limits.
 Homeless HAP is similar to HAP but differs in that it provides discretion to exceed the HAP rent limits for homeless households.
 Further information on HAP.

 The Rental Accommodation Scheme (RAS) is an initiative to cater for people who are in receipt of rent supplement and living in the private rented sector for 18 months or more.
 Local authorities enter into direct contracts with landlords for their properties for medium to long term periods.